St Mary's Church Beverley Studentship

 - assisting in preparing text for the exhibition and accompanying publicity materials.

 The partnership student will work within a small team at the church, led by St Mary’s Heritage Learning Officer and the Director of Development.
-The placement is expected to be conducted remotely.
 The specific working arrangements will be organised with the successful applicant.